MRCIEU/CheckSumStats/README.md

 <img src="man/figures/README-make_zz_plot2-1.png" width="100%" />

-The correlation between the Zp and Zb scores is less than 1, suggesting discordance between the reported P values and reported effect sizes.
-In the example, we included all three sets of SNP (the GWAS catalog hits, the MAF reference set and the “exposure SNPs”.
+The correlation between the Zp and Zb scores is less than 1, suggesting discordance between the reported P values and reported effect sizes, which is also clear from visual inspection of the plot.
+In this example, we have included three SNP sets (the GWAS catalog hits, the MAF reference set and the “exposure SNPs”.
 Let’s restrict the comparison to only the “exposure SNPs” and the GWAS catalog top hits.

 ``` r